 The CCA also allows provisions in a prescribed industry code to be designated as civil penalty provisions.
-Infringement notices may be issued for an alleged contravention of a civil penalty provision only as an alternative to Court-ordered pecuniary penalties.
+Infringement notices may be issued for an alleged contravention of a civil penalty provision only as an alternative to court-ordered pecuniary penalties.
 Regulations may also attach pecuniary penalties up to 300 penalty units to civil penalty provisions.

-At this time, no provisions in the Code have been designated.
-The ACCC has recommended that be done as part of its submission to the current review of the regime.
-The Department's Interim Report indicates that it considers this recommendation reasonable.
+At this time, no provisions in the code have been designated.
+The ACCC has recommended this be done as part of its submission to the current review of the regime.
+The department's Interim Report indicates it considers this recommendation reasonable.12

-Access determinations may be enforced under Division 8 of Part 5 of the QCAA, which provides for court orders including injunctions and compensation, orders to prohibit hindering access and unfair differentiation and orders to enforce an approved access undertaking (including directions to comply and directions to compensate).
+Access determinations may be enforced under division 8 of part 5 of the QCAA, which provides for court orders including injunctions and compensation, orders to prohibit hindering access and unfair differentiation and orders to enforce an approved access undertaking (including directions to comply and directions to compensate).

-Division 7 of the CCA provides for enforcement and remedies for breach of Part IIIA of the CCA.
+Division 7 of the CCA provides for enforcement and remedies for breach of part IIIA of the CCA.

-Enforcement of determination: A party to a determination can apply to the Federal Court if it believes that another party to the determination has engaged, is engaging, or is proposing to engage in conduct that constitutes a contravention of the determination.
+Enforcement of determination: a party to a determination can apply to the Federal Court if it believes another party to the determination has engaged, is engaging or is proposing to engage in conduct that constitutes a contravention of the determination.

-Enforcement of prohibition on hindering access: Any person can apply to the Federal Court if it believes that another person has engaged or, is engaging in conduct in contravention of the prohibition of hindering access.
-The Court may make the following orders:
+Enforcement of prohibition on hindering access: any person can apply to the Federal Court if it believes another person has engaged or is engaging in conduct in contravention of the prohibition of hindering access.
+The court may make the following orders:

-- an order granting an injunction on such terms as the court thinks appropriate, restraining the other party from engaging in the conduct, or if the conduct involves refusing or failing to do something, requiring the other party to do that thing - an order directing the other party to compensate the applicant for loss or damage suffered as a result of the contravention - or any other order that the court thinks appropriate.
+- an order granting an injunction on such terms as the court considers appropriate, restraining the other party from engaging in the conduct or, if the conduct involves refusing or failing to do something, requiring the other party to do that thing - an order directing the other party to compensate the applicant for loss or damage suffered as a result of the contravention - or any other order the court considers appropriate.